HHS/TANF-app/docs/Technical-Documentation/circle-ci.md

 ## Frontend CI build process

-### Test-frontend
+### test-frontend
-* Runs most steps directly on the executor, utilizing `yarn` commands defined in package.json
+* Runs most steps directly on the machine executor, utilizing `yarn` commands defined in package.json
 * The exception to the above is the zap scanner step - which runs the frontend via docker-compose, using the nginx target instead of the local dev target
 * Major steps:
     * Run ESLint - ensures styling standards are followed